KaranShah197/WSD-Project_01/PYTHON.md

 ### 16. Reading Files
 Python provides inbuilt functions for reading files.
 There are two types of files that can be handled in python, normal text files and binary files.
-- **Text files**: In this type of file, Each line of text is terminated with a special character called EOL (End of Line), which is the new line character (ë\ní) in python by default.
+- **Text files**: In this type of file, Each line of text is terminated with a special character called EOL (End of Line), which is the new line character (‚Äò\n‚Äô) in python by default.
 - **Binary files**: In this type of file, there is no terminator for a line and the data is stored after converting it into machine understandable binary language.

 There are three ways to read data from a text file.